From manga to Mario Kart, anime to Akihabara, Japan is the best place in the world for wonderful ‘weeb’ activities and to release your inner ‘otaku’.

 Get your Tokyo Joypolis passport with Klook or Viator – which gives you unlimited readmission to the indoor theme park all day meaning you can combine it with other things to do in Odaiba.

-16. Nintendo Tokyo Shibuya
+16. Nintendo Tokyo and Parco Shibuya

 Shibuya’s sparkling and shiny shopping mall, Shibuya Parco has so many good gaming stores to browse, from e-sports cafes to Shibuya Pokémon Center, plus a basement with multiple restaurants, comic shops and manga merchandise.